How to Find a Certified Home Inspector

 The bottom line, you need to do your due diligence on whoever you hire.

-Q: Are you a part of any home inspector associations?
+Are you a part of the local home inspector associations?

-A: This isn’t necessarily a MUST have, but if they are, you can visit that association’s website and see what the qualifications are to be a member of that association.
+This isn’t necessarily a MUST have, but if they are you can visit that association’s website and see what the qualifications are to be a member of that association.
 Often the associations can have stricter rules to be a member than the state has for being a qualified inspector.

 Basically, it’s just another question to qualify them and make sure they’re legit.
 I doubt there are too many fly-by-night inspectors that take the time to be members of home inspection associations.

-The second part is a list of every part of the house that is included in the inspection.
+The second part is a list of every part of the house that is to included in the home inspection reports.
 This should include but is not limited to: foundation, attic, roof structure, structural components, mold, insulation, plumbing, heating and ventilation system, air conditioning, electrical system, windows and doors, ceilings, floors, and walls.

 Getting ready to move?
 Get our new house checklist.